 Eastwood Sno-park, Portal Powerhouse, and Ward Tunnel

 Be sure to stop in the Eastwood Sno-park visitor area for watching the release of water from the Ward Tunnel at the Portal Powerhouse.
 In July we stood in awe at the force of the water being released from the record snowmelt.
 This tunnel is 13 miles long, carved out of the granite running under Kaiser Pass in between Florence Lake and Huntington Lake.
+Update – visitor center was closed and under construction during our visit in July 2021.

 The outdoor visitor’s kiosk offers a map of the man-made chain of lakes that creates hydro-electric power.
 Bronze plaques are engraved with the history of the visionaries behind the building of the area lakes, dams and tunnels.